StatCan/cae-eac/docs/en/AVDStorage.md

 ## Azure Storage Explorer

-1. If you don't have it in the Azure Virtual Desktop with Azure Storage Explorer installed, you can request it in the [Service Request Management Portal (SRM)](https://srm.statcan.ca/) _Staistics Canada Users Only_.
+1. If you don't have the Azure Storage Explorer installed in the Azure Virtual Desktop, you can request it in the [Service Request Management Portal (SRM)](https://srm.statcan.ca/) _Statistics Canada Users Only_.
 Select the following:
 -  Request Type: "Desktop Support"
 -  Topic: "Virtual Desktop (AVD, VDI)"
--  Sub-topic: "Azure Virutal Desktop (Create, Modify)"
+-  Sub-topic: "Azure Virtual Desktop (Create, Modify)"
 -  Description: "I would like to request an Azure Virtual Desktop with Azure Storage Explorer installed"

 2. On your Azure Virtual Desktop, you will be able to access your storage account using [Azure Storage Explorer](AzureStorageExplorer.md)